 AEM is not for everyone: the DAM costs at least six figures: it can be great if you have unique requirements for customization, or, if you desire integration with the rest of Adobe’s “Marketing Cloud,” but not the economy-of-scale you find with cloud-only “one size fits all” solutions.
 If you can afford it, AEM can be quite nice, and we’ve seen some very successful large-scale deployments.
 AEM used to be on-premise or “Managed Services”.
 Recently released in very modern cloud form, it now enjoys massive attention and investment from Adobe.

 One cool thing about AEM Assets is that it’s receiving ongoing attention and enhancement from Adobe: we see improvements with each version and an ambitious roadmap.
 This, along with steadily increasing demand for Silicon Connector for AEM, inspire us to follow suit.

-If you can afford it, Adobe Experience Manager is the DAM of choice.
+If you can afford the software and the inevitable integration to tailor it to your needs, Adobe Experience Manager is a very powerful DAM.
 They also have a very robust web content management component, AEM Sites.